wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/manage-microsoft-edge-updates-servicing/includes/1-introduction.md

 At the end of this module, you will be able to:

 - Manage automatic updates and servicing for Microsoft Edge.
-- Control build levels and targeted versions of Microsoft Edge through group policy.
+- Control builds and targeted versions of Microsoft Edge through group policy.
 - Configure side-by-side installations of Microsoft Edge

 ## Pre-requisites